25 Tips for Boosting the Minority Language for Bilingual Kids

 4. Play music and sing songs

 Play music and sing songs in the minority language.
 A melody helps children memorise words and phrases that they wouldn’t otherwise be able to, and lyrics help to broaden vocabulary.
 It can also be a lot of fun!

 5. Add more books to your library

+Don’t underestimate the importance of reading books.
 Make sure to have lots of different books available in the minority language, especially your child’s favourites.
 Let your child choose new books regularly to motivate them.
-If they like the story, most kids will be happy to read it in any langauge.
+If they like the story, most kids will be happy to read it in any language.